 Can I Sue for a Private Plane Crash?

 Yes.
 Commercial airlines are considered common carriers.
 They must maintain a strict standard of care towards passengers.
-Private pilots, according to federal law, are not held to the same high standard, but rather, the “common negligence standard.”
+Private pilots, according to federal law, are not held to the same high standard but rather the “common negligence standard.”

 Private pilots must use “due diligence” as well as “reasonable care” in order to prevent injuries or accidents of all passengers.
 This does not mean that private pilots are not expected to possess similar skills to commercial pilots.

 Under the law, private pilots must possess the same skills and knowledge as commercial pilots.
 If you or a loved one were involved in a private plane crash, speak to an airplane accident lawyer.
-He or she will be able to determine whether or not the private plane pilot operated like a “reasonable” pilot under the same circumstances.
+They will be able to determine whether or not the private plane pilot operated like a “reasonable” pilot under the same circumstances.
 According to “vicarious liability,” if a private pilot causes an accident, injured parties may sue the aircraft owner as well.
 In some cases, it might also be possible that the airplane manufacturer is also at fault.

 If a Plane Crash Occurred Outside of the United States, Can I Still Sue?

 Yes.
-Airplane accidents that occur in the United States involving U.S. based airlines may be subject to lawsuits in United States courts.
-If you are a surviving victim, or a family member of a deceased victim, you may recover damages for pain and suffering, medical bills, and lost income.
+Airplane accidents that occur in the United States involving U.S.-based airlines may be subject to lawsuits in United States courts.
+If you are a surviving victim or a family member of a deceased victim, you may recover damages for pain and suffering, medical bills, and lost income.